Brighton & Hove’s LGBT choirs and musicians are once again joining forces to put on their annual World Aids Day fundraising concert.

 Lunch Positive

-All performers give their time free of charge, and all profit from the sale of tickets, as well as a bucket collection on the night, will be donated to Lunch Positive, a welcoming, friendly and informal lunch club every Friday afternoon.
+All performers give their time free of charge, and all profit from the sale of tickets, as well as refreshments, a raffle and a bucket collection on the night, will be donated to Lunch Positive.

 The Venue